ia278/isaacanderson.co.uk-v4-v6/v6/README.txt

 Single      (placeholder for single page content)

-Article cards can be displayed in four different ways.
+Articles can be displayed as cards, in four different ways.
 The modules for these are;

 Archive     (text only)
 Featured    (large tiles, no description)